Updated: October 2, 2024

 Municipal Property Tax (IMI)

-The IMI (Municipal Property Tax) is an annual tax of which the amount is determined by the municipality in which the property is located.
-The rates range from 0.3 percent to 0.8 percent based on the property type and location.
+The IMI (Municipal Property Tax) is an annual tax whose amount is determined by the municipality where the property is located.
+The rates range from 0.3 to 0.45 percent of the Tax Asset Value (VPT) for urban properties (sometimes going as high as 0.5 percent) and up to 0.8 percent for rural properties.

 Property Purchase Tax (IMT)